Carrom: Bangladeshi Carrom

 Bangladesh Carrom Federation was formed in 1990.
-Although carom is widely practised and popular all over Bangladesh, the reason for its lack of success at the international level may be that the game is played at different levels at the roots level.
+The reason for Bangladesh's lack of success at the international level may be that the game is played at different levels at the roots level.

 Commercial derivations

 Several companies made copies of Haskell's carrom game board.
 The Transogram Company made a version in the 1950s and called it Skooker.
 Coleco made reproductions in the 1980s with names like "Carom-playing Games Board" with up to 202 derived replication games.
 Some variants in the 1970s were called "101 Games Board" and "Carom-playing 166 Games Board".
 An ice-box manufacturer made "Combinola" and "Crokinola" variants.

 Cultural depictions

-The are films depicting carrom such as the 2003 Hindi film Munna Bhai M.B.B.S, the 2010 Hindi film Striker and the 2018 Tamil film Vada Chennai.
+Films depicting Carrom include the 2003 Hindi film Munna Bhai M.B.B.S, the 2010 Hindi film Striker and the 2018 Tamil film Vada Chennai.